Devil-92/ml-algos-from-scratch/README.md

 python examples/neural_networks_demo.py
 ```

-## 🤝 Contributing

-Contributions are welcome!
-See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

-## 📄 License

-This project is licensed under the MIT License — see [LICENSE](LICENSE) file for details.
+#

-## 👨‍💼 About
+## About

 Created as a comprehensive portfolio showcasing deep understanding of machine learning algorithms and software engineering best practices.
-Perfect for interviews, learning, and reference.

-## ❓ FAQ

-**Q: Why implement from scratch?**
-A: Understanding the math behind algorithms is crucial for:
-- Debugging and improving models
-- Making informed architecture choices
-- Interviews and technical discussions
-- Contributing to ML research

-**Q: How accurate are these implementations?**
-A: All algorithms are validated against standard test cases and benchmarked against production implementations.

-**Q: Can I use this in production?**
-A: While correct, this is educational code.
-For production, use optimized libraries like scikit-learn or PyTorch.

----

-⭐ **Star this repo** if you find it helpful!
+**Star this repo** if you find it helpful!